svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 The power of the decentralized research community is unparalleled in the cryptomarket and may increase the capability to detect opportunities or report organised information in a quick and efficient manner.
 The Research Community and the Svandis Analytics Team are the central players in the Svandis ecosystem.
 Their roles, and in particular the Community’s role, will enable traders using the Svandis platform to receive all necessary crypto-data in one place before the majority of market participants.

-Svandis Research Community - Trusted Reviewer and Data Verification Svandis aims to create professional development opportunities for the most active community members who wish to complete data checks on ICOs and token sales.
+The Svandis Research Community is a trusted Reviewer and Data Verification platform.
+Svandis aims to create professional development opportunities for the most active community members who wish to complete data checks on ICOs and token sales.
 The goal is to check the validity of several categories of information published on an ICO or token sale.
 Using a standardised template to ensure consistency in the presentation of data, a checklist on various points will be available to verify and share with the community whether the given project is (1) legitimate and (2) technically feasible over a realistic period of time.
 Applying the diversity of expertise available among Svandis users will help target high potential projects, as well as share precautionary opinions on others.
 We believe that a community of reviewers can look at important elements, such as company and team backgrounds, and ICO metrics.

 This dynamic system will comprise of two phases for a given screener.
-The first phase is creating the initial information for all existing and useful cryptocurrencies and tokens.
+The first phase is creating the initial information for all existing cryptocurrency and token projects.
 The second phase is curating this information, each time more up-to-date truthful information can be provided.
 Token rewards vary for the task being completed.

 Svandis will deploy a series of solidity smart contracts "The Svandis Ecosystem" containing decentralized identity for the research community and trustless proofs for the state of Data consensus.
-The smart contracts involved will be discussed in [Research Community Blockchain Architecture](#research-community-blockchain-architecture).
+The smart contracts involved will be discussed in [Research Community Structure](#research-community-structure).

 ![Ecosystem](/images/image3.png?raw=true "Ecosystem")